stefan-hoeck/idris2-chem/src/Doc/Tut2.md

-Before we start defining more interesting and precise data types, we need to have a look at the full glory of Idris type signature.
+Before we start defining more interesting and precise data types, we need to have a look at the full glory of Idris type signatures.
 Open a REPL and enter `:t either`:

 ```
 > :t either